thevxn/todolator/README.md

 - Automated backups?
 - Add ellipsis to title & desc
   - Hovering over them should show a popup/popover with the full text
+- Solve current task not resetting after a new task is created